What is renewable energy?

 Did you know?

-As of June 2016, 29 states and the District of Columbia had enforceable renewable portfolio standards (RPS) or other mandated renewable energy policies, and 8 states had voluntary goals for renewable energy generation.
+As of July 2017, 29 states and the District of Columbia had enforceable renewable portfolio standards (RPS) or other mandated renewable energy policies, and 8 states had voluntary goals or objectives for renewable energy generation.

-Renewable portfolio standards (RPS), also referred to as renewable electricity standards (RES), are policies designed to increase generation of electricity from renewable resources.
-These policies require or encourage electricity suppliers to provide a specific minimum share of their electricity from eligible renewable resources.
+Renewable portfolio standards (RPS), also referred to as renewable electricity standards (RES), are policies designed to increase the use of renewable energy sources for electricity generation.
+These policies require or encourage electricity suppliers to provide their customers with a stated minimum share of electricity from eligible renewable resources.
 Although national RPS or other clean energy policies have been proposed, no federal RPS or similar policy is currently in place.
-However, most states have enacted RPS programs.
+However, most states have enacted their own RPS programs.

 How have RPS programs been implemented?